tchala120/forex-factory-scarping/README.md

 ---

 *Note: This project is currently in development.
 Technical documentation and usage instructions will be added once the implementation is complete.*

+# Forex Factory Scraping

+This project provides tools for scraping data from Forex Factory using Playwright.

+## Features
+- Automated calendar data extraction
+- Timezone configuration
+- Epoch timestamp conversion
+- Structured test fixtures

+## Draft PR Demo
+This section demonstrates draft PR functionality.

+## Development

+Use the provided scripts to run tests and scraping operations.